 This mural was painted by the artist Jupiterfab in 2016.
-Located on a wall in Psirri, Athens and shows former Greek Prime Minister Alexis Tsipras leaning down for a kiss with the Chancellor of Germany, Angela Merkel.
+It is located on a wall in Psirri, Athens and shows former Greek Prime Minister Alexis Tsipras leaning down for a kiss with the Chancellor of Germany, Angela Merkel.

-Those who view this mural may think it is vaguely familiar — that’s because this image is based on a much more well-known piece of street art.
+Those who view this mural may think it is vaguely familiar, but that’s because this image is based on a much more well-known piece of street art.

 The original “Bruderkuss” mural, which can be found on the Berlin Wall, depicts two socialist politicians engaging in a socialist kiss as a way to express their fellowship.
 In the Athenian version, Tsipras and Merkel are portrayed as being about to take part in the same fraternal greeting.

 The next mural, which can be found in Metaxourgeio, Athens, was photographed in 2020.
 This piece, by Barba Dee, seems to be a warning of sorts.

 It depicts a pair of eyeglasses with the image of the Acropolis and the rest of Athens burning.
 The image could be interpreted as saying that things have already gotten to the point of burning down, and people are not able to see it even though it’s right in front of their eyes.